yellowdal/TAXI-MANAGEMENT-SYSTEM/README.md

 But in our project we have to create a column in mysql, then connect it to java.

-Tables screenshots is also in master branch.
+Tables screenshots is also in master branch , in "desc" folder.
+Output screenshots and tables screenshots in master branch,in  "screenshots" folder.

 PLatform used:-